christophevg/human-parser-generator/README.md

 ## Current Status

 As of February 18, I tagged the repository `v1.0`.
-At that point I left that the current code base was capable of the objectives I had set forward at the beginning:
+At that point I felt that the current code base was capable of fulfilling the objectives I had set forward at the beginning:

 * A trivial example of a small subset of the Pascal language can be parsed.
 * The generator is capable of generating a parser for its own EBNF-like definition language, which means its self-hosting (see also below for more information on this feature).